iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 #### A first try at DP training:

 After introducing the advanced composition theorem, we technically have all the ingredients for a first trial to train a small two-layer neural network on a simple dataset.
 For our model we will use a simple two-layer neural network with ReLU activation and $$128$$ hidden units.
 For the data, we will use $$5000$$ randomly sampled images from MNIST.
-To train our model with DP, we first need to set the hyperparameters $$C$$ (clipping norm) and $$T$$ (number of iteration).
+To train our model with DP, we first need to set the hyperparameters $$C$$ (clipping norm) and $$T$$ (number of iterations).
 Then, after picking the privacy guarantee we want by setting $$\varepsilon$$ and $$\delta$$, we can use the Gaussian mechanism along with advanced composition result to calculate the magnitude of Gaussian noise required at each iteration.

 In fact, we may make use of a handy result from <d-cite key=kairouz2015composition></d-cite>, which states that to get $(\varepsilon,\delta)$ it is sufficient to have each inner Gaussian mechanism satisfy $(\varepsilon_0, \delta_0)$ with $\varepsilon_0 = \frac{\varepsilon}{2\sqrt{T\log(e + \varepsilon/\delta)}}$ and $\delta_0 = \frac{\delta}{2T}$.
 We can then use $\varepsilon_0$ and $\delta_0$ to calculate the amount of noise we need to have.
 However, we are left with two hyperparameters to tune $C$ and $T$.
 For the gradient clipping $C$, one common heuristic is to tune it is to run the training without any DP, measure the distribution of the gradient norms, and pick $C$ so that we are doing some clipping but not a lot of clipping<d-footnote>This is a bit vague.
 It is hard to be very specific about hyperparameter tuning intuitions.</d-footnote> <d-footnote>On a side note, in the wider machine learning community, gradient clipping is being used to stabilize training.
 The critical difference is that we are computing the average of clipped gradients, while the (widely used) gradient clipping is often a clipping of the average gradients.</d-footnote><d-footnote>Tuning hyperparameters using non-DP runs could leak information.
 We skip this detail here but proper DP training requires accounting for hyperparameter tuning within the privacy budget, see <d-cite key=papernot2022hyperparameter></d-cite></d-footnote>. $T$ can also be tricky to tune.
 For a larger $T$, we are able to train longer but we need to use smaller $\varepsilon_0$ and $\delta_0$ forcing us to add more noise at each iteration.

 To get some intuition of the tuning of $C$ and $T$, let's try a training run without any DP to see the gradient norms and the loss curves.
 We run gradient descent with learning rate $0.01$ for $5000$ iterations.
-For the gradients norm, the $95\%$ quantile is around $32$ and very low number of gradients go above $40$.
+For the gradients norm, the $95\%$ quantile is around $32$ and very small number of gradients go above $40$.
 For the sake of round numbers, let's take $C=30$ <d-footnote>One may want to do better hyperparameter tuning in practice, but this blog is for illustrations only.
 More aggressive clipping can also work better.</d-footnote>.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">